sstubbs/postgres-xl-operator/README.md

 config.managers_port | The port to use for transaction management (GTM or proxies) | 6666 config.postgres_port | The internal postgres port | 5432
 config.postgres_user | The internal postgres user | [null]
-config.append.[STS] | A string to append to the end of the postgres config file for a specific StatefulSet. | [null] wal.archive.enabled | Enable wal archiving of datanodes | [false] wal.archive.version | Use versions for WAL of datanodes | unversioned wal.archive.storage_path | The storage path for WAL of datanodes | /wal_archive
+config.append.[STS] | List of {name: "", content: ""} to append to the end of the postgres config file for a specific StatefulSet. | [null] wal.archive.enabled | Enable wal archiving of datanodes | [false] wal.archive.version | Use versions for WAL of datanodes | unversioned wal.archive.storage_path | The storage path for WAL of datanodes | /wal_archive